Banging Toolbox

 • Warranty: To replace your hammer if it breaks.

-• Head type: Whether you prefer smoothed heads or milled hammerhead.
+• Head type: Whether you prefer smoothed heads or milled hammerheads.

 • Grip: A decent grip is necessary if you want to be able to swing it properly.

-• Build: Some prefer single forged hammers, some don’t.
+• Build: Some prefer single forged hammers, and some don’t.

 Reasons to buy a framing hammer